LovBlueFox/philomena-comment-importer/readme.md

 ## Setting up the OpenSearch database
-The following ports needs to be open on the destination location for the migration application to work:
+The following ports need to be open on the destination location (tantabus) for the migration application to work, which can be done on the docker file and some direct access to the service:
 ```yaml
   opensearch:
     ports: